-INT 423 Advanced Database Design & Implementation
+Advanced Database Design and Implementation - INT423

-This course builds on top of the first DBMS course by introducing advanced database concepts to allow students to effectively design and implement industrial quality database.
+This course builds on top of the first DBMS course by introducing advanced database concepts to allow students to effectively design and implement a database.
 The course revisits SQL in a deeper, more practical approach, with a focus on its PL/SQL extension.
-The student will learn database in a client-server setting, and see how to manage multi-user databases.
-Students will be able to design and implement functional databases that include major components of an industrial database.
+The student will learn object oriented database design, and how to manage multi-user databases with respect to concurrency and recovery.
+Students also will be exposed to distributed database systems.